The time it takes to become an approved foster carer varies.

 You do not have to declare the subsidy you receive for the child or young person as income.

 You can discuss your particular area of interest and what type of care you think may be suited to your family with your fostering agency.

 It's important to include your family and all your household members in discussions about becoming a foster carer.
 All household members will need to meet with the fostering assessment worker and be involved in the process of becoming a foster carer.

 Foster carers are volunteers.
 Your fostering agency will always discuss placements with you.

-Each child in foster care has a case worker who is responsible for arranging birth family access.
-Arranging birth family access is not the responsibility of the foster carer.
+Each child in foster care has a case worker who is responsible for arranging birth family contact.
+Arranging birth family contact is not the responsibility of the foster carer.

 Foster carers details are not provided to birth families.

 Some people begin by attending an information session about foster care where they can meet a local foster carer and have their questions answered.